xmos/fwk_rtos/doc/rtos_drivers/i2c/i2c_master.rst

 |I2C| Master RTOS Driver
 ########################

-This driver can be used to instantiate and control an |I2C| master I/O interface on XCore in an RTOS application.
+This driver can be used to instantiate and control an |I2C| master I/O interface on xcore in an RTOS application.

 *******************************
 |I2C| Master Initialization API